jeffwilcox/jeffwilcox.blog/_posts/2013-06-19-secure-linux-vms-with-ssh-certificates.md

 This post briefly describes how to go about creating VMs in a more secure manner, and also what we're doing to make this easier from command line tools as well.

-# Tips for securing SSH
+# General tips for securing SSH

 Essentially a secure SSH connection is the window to any Linux virtual machine andmore fun than the Remote Desktop experience for Windows VMs (note: remote PowerShell is available and a good option these days, too).